microsoft/VSProjectSystem/Documentation/ItemIDs.md

 ---------------------

-In many other project systems, ItemIDs are actually raw memory pointers--opaque to the caller but meaningful within a project system, sort of like a VSCOOKIE.
+In many other project systems, ItemIDs are actually raw memory pointers--opaque to the caller but meaningful within a project system, sort of like a `VSCOOKIE`.
 If someone held onto an itemid beyond its invalidation, and then passed that itemid into the project system, the project system might dereference it and end up crashing the product because of an access violation.
 It has